CryptoLover705/SmartCryptoTech-api/README.md

 # SmartCryptoTech-API: Javascript/Node.js interface (RPC/API)
 Javascript/Node.js interface to SmartCryptoTech cryptocurrency RPC/API.

-There are three RPC servers built in to the three programs *smartcryptotechd*, *smartcryptotechwallet* and *walletd*.
+There are three RPC servers built in to the three programs *smartcryptotechd*, *smartcryptotech-cli* and *walletd*.
 They can each be started with the argument `--help` to display command line options.

 ### smartcryptotechd